lalbornoz/PuTTie/PuTTie/README.md

    Extend/shrink URL selection for URLs spanning multiple lines prior to opening URL with mouse wheel and configurable (defaults to \<Alt\>) modifier key
 4. **Change font size with \<Ctrl\> + \<Mouse wheel\>**, similarly to the mintty[[7](#r7)] and PuTTYTray[[11](#r11)] implementations
+   Optionally, \<Ctrl\> 0/+/- will also reset/increase/decrease the font size; this feature may be turned on or off (default) from the Frippery -> Mouse panel.
 5. **Always on top**, similarly to the PuTTYTray[[11](#r11)] implementation
 6. **Minimise to system tray[[2](#r2)]**, similarly to[[11](#r11)]
 7. **Store configuration in disk files[[1](#r1)]**, similarly to[[11](#r11)]